Current Advocacy Priorities

 Protecting Horseshoe Crabs

-Horseshoe Crab eggs are a critical food supply for migrating shorebirds, like the Red Knot.
+Horseshoe crab eggs are a critical food supply for migrating shorebirds, like the Red Knot.
 Although horseshoe crab eggs may seem abundant, declines in horseshoe crab populations due to over-harvesting are believed to be connected to declines in the migrating shorebird populations.